 Related: Horsager Shares the Eight Pillars of Trust at STN EXPO Indy

-However, I didn’t feel that impact until Sunday, and I didn’t realize the lasting influence that simple introduction would create.
+However, I didn’t feel that impact until Sunday, and I didn’t realize the lasting influence that a simple introduction would create.
 We have such a large behavioral influence on those around us and we can choose to use that positively or negatively.

 The second keynote presenter, internationally-renowned school security expert and author Chris Dorn, discussed that a happy, welcoming school bus is a safe one.
 In his keynote on Monday, “Behavioral Approaches for Active Shooter and Other Security Challenges,” he said the bus driver acknowledging the student and the behaviors happening on his/her bus could potentially reduce an active shooter or threatening situation.